A bunch of awesome and creative people came up with these DIY science party decoration ideas for our church’s Time Lab Vacation Bible School.

 I personally made the giant paper beakers for 3 walls.
 They were fun and easy to make and I’ll write a full set of instructions on how to make them in another post.

 It was fun to walk though a doorway where this beaker was spilling “chemicals” all over.

 One of our very talented members, a retired engineer, hand drew these blueprint posters for our craft room.
 See if you can spot the other 2 on the gear and beaker walls.
 They were made on simple black foam boards with multi colored chalk.
 I really love that spaceship!

 I love working in the craft room because I truly believe that a good party always has a good craft.
 We had a couple of pretty amazing activities for this VBS that you can absolutely use for your next science themed party.

 We took one day to make our PVC and paper rockets and spent the craft time on the last day to have a rocket launching contest!

 This really was the apex of the weeks activities.
 The kids LOVED making their own rocket and competing against their friends to see who could launch it the most accurately at the target.

 We had 2 launchers and for the entire craft time there was a line of kids eager to launch their rockets again and again.
 Some kids were only concerned about power and wanted nothing more than to stomp the plastic bottle.
 But a few went for the finesse and became pretty good at applying just the right stomp to launch their rockets with just the right thrust.
 It was fun to watch their little minds working through the variables of thrust and angle and distance to try to hit the bullseye.

-I’ll write a whole post describing how to make the rockets and the launcher, I promise.
+Click here to get the instructions on how to make the stomp rockets and the launcher.
 It’s just too cool a craft to skip.

 Making The Best Slime Ever!